JMcbeath1966/Green-Cuisine/readme.md

     - `FLASK_ENV=development`
 - Install all requirements from the [requirements.txt](requirements.txt) file using this command:
     - `sudo -H pip3 -r requirements.txt`
-- Sign up for a free account on [MongoDB](https://www.mongodb.com) and create a new Database called **2BN-Desserts**.
+- Sign up for a free account on [MongoDB](https://www.mongodb.com) and create a new Database called **Green-Cusine**.
 The *Collections* in that database should be as follows:

 **ALLERGENS**
 ```